dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1329: Growing up involves establishing personal identity.
+### T1329: Developing identity is part of growing up.

 |Support|
 |---|